Hoyg/azuredevopslabs/labs/vstsextend/tomcat/readme.md

     ![Default Java App](images/defaultappjava.png)

     Next, you need to update the connection strings for the web app to connect to the database correctly.
-There are multiple ways you can do this - but for the purpose of this lab, you will take a simple approach.
-You will update it directly on the Azure portal.
+There are multiple ways you can do this - but for the purpose of this lab, you will take a simple approach by updating it directly on the Azure portal.

 1. From the Azure portal, select the Web app you provisioned.
 Select **Application Settings** and scroll down to the **Connection Strings** section.

 1. Add a new **MySQL** connection string with **MyShuttleDb** as the name, paste the following string for the value and replace **MySQL Server Name**, **your user name** and **your password** with the appropriate values -

    `jdbc:mysql://{MySQL Server Name}:3306/alm?useSSL=true&requireSSL=false&autoReconnect=true&user={your user name}&password={your password}`

+    - MySQL Server Name : Value that you copied previously from the MySQL server Properties.
+    - your user name : Value that you copied previously from the MySQL server Properties.
+    - your password : Value that you provided during the creation of MYSQL database server in the *Deploy to Azure* phase.

 1. Click on **Save** to save the connection string.